luisalopes/luisalopes/README.md

 I'm picking up new interests along the way, like software and app development, and it might make my journey longer than I initially thought, but I see every new knowledge as a nice addition to my intellectual baggage. :sweat_smile:

-My pronouns are they/them :wink:, but due to my native language's heavily gendered nature, I tolerate being called a she/her. :disappointed:
+My pronouns are they/them :wink:, but due to my native language's heavily gendered nature, I also go by she/her. 🤔